-Looking at the subset of literature detailing support for Universal Health Care in the United States specifically, we find two main aspects that explain opposition to UHC.
-Huebner et al.(2006) examined how US medical students feelings towards UHC change from their first to their fourth year.
-Surprisingly, the researchers found significant confusion when designing the questionnaire.
-Medical student focus groups struggled to come to consensus on terms related to UHC such as “fee for service,” “managed care,” “single-payer,” “multi-payer,” and “universal health care.”
-Furthermore, the authors note that ‘complex policy terms’ were not able to be defined in the questionnaire, which indicates a need to explain the concepts of UHC without necessarily using an informational intervention.
-Without a clear understanding of what exactly these terms mean, and what is being offered in a UHC program, it is impossible to accurately gauge support or opposition.
-Additionally, given that medical students would be assumed to have a greater understanding of these medical-adjacent terms, it stands to reason that the confusion would be even greater for members of the general populace.
+Opposition to UHC in the United States commonly originates due to an inability to understand UHC or the perception that UHC is unfair.
+In Americans that oppose UHC, approximately half were unable to understand the structure of the ACA or it’s component pieces (Barcellos 2013; Kaiser Family Foundation Health Tracking Poll 2011).
+Furthermore, misinformation regarding UHC is extremely common, as over 60% of Americans cited television as their primary source of information about the American Care Act (a step towards UHC).
+Television advertisements originating from Republican candidates in 2012 and 2014 painted an immensely negative picture of UHC, which was possible in part due to lack of information (Dalen 2015).
+Appraising a more narrow population, Huebner et al.(2006) examined how US medical students feelings towards UHC change from their first to their fourth year.
+Medical student focus groups struggled to come to consensus on terms related to UHC such as “fee for service,” “managed care,” “single-payer,” “multi-payer,” and “universal health care”.
+This inability to come to consensus illustrates a lack of understanding UHC.
+Furthermore, the authors note that ‘complex policy terms’ were not able to be defined in the questionnaire, indicating a need to explain the concepts of UHC in a simpler fashion.
+Academic understanding and analysis of UHC has also been harmed due to a lack of a shared etymology (Hsiao 2016).
+Approximately 50% of those that oppose UHC believe that it would make healthcare simpler and easier to understand, conversely, we see that 89.4% who support UHC do so because they believe the health care system would be simpler and easier to understand (Holahan 2019).

-Shen et al. (2016) chose to look at the issue of opposition to UHC from another aspect, whether racism describes why there is a lack of support for UHC.
-The authors hypothesized that Whites oppose government programs designed to eliminate racial inequity because it “represents ‘unfair government assistance,’ such as welfare or ‘free’ busing.”
-This is additionally relevant as the historically disadvantaged groups that tend to benefit from government aid have high uninsured rates compared to whites (11.7% for whites, 20.8% for blacks, 30.7% for Hispanics).
-Furthermore, while UHC does not directly aim at benefiting blacks, “those high in racial prejudice may assume so.”
-Importantly, when looking to see if racism predicts opposition to UHC, Shen et al. (2016) found the surprising result that it did not predict opposition to UHC.
-In fact, it was the saliency of whether the individual purported to benefit from UHC was a ‘free-rider,’ or someone who was unfairly benefitting from UHC.
+Significant differences exist between those that support and oppose UHC based on perceived equity as well; Those that support UHC are 91% likely to do so because they believe equitable coverage for everyone is important, while only 45% of those that oppose believe the same (Holahan 2019).
+Furthermore, when Shen et al. (2016) examined the impact of racism on support for UHC, they instead found that perceived inequity was the cause.
+The authors hypothesized that Whites opposed government programs designed to eliminate racial inequity because it constituted unjust government assistance.
+This is particularly relevant as government aid has historically benefited disadvantaged groups that simultaneously suffer from low rates of insurance compared to Whites (11.7% for Whites, 20.8% for Blacks, 30.7% for Hispanics).
+While UHC is not designed to specifically benefit Blacks, racist individuals may assume that is the case.
+Crucially, the saliency of whether the individual purported to benefit from UHC was a ‘free-rider’ (unfairly benefitting from UHC) was what predicted opposition to UHC.
 This was unrelated to race.
-This shows that concerns with equality, equity, and fairness are most important with regards to changing attitudes towards UHC.
-Determining how to easily address this, as well as confusion regarding the definition of UHC at the same time is a challenge.
+This illustrates the importance of perceived equity on support for UHC.
+Determining how address both perceptions of equity and develop an accurate understanding of UHC in order to improve support is a challenge.

-Addressing These Issues with a Health Benefit Package
+Effect of a Health Benefits Package